 In the computation of a student's grade point average, weighted grades will apply to some courses.
-The percentage earned in all AP and Honors courses will be multiplied by 1.1 indicated by an "A" on the report card.
-The percentage earned in all Academic courses as well as all World Language courses will be multiplied by 1.05 indicated by a "C" on the report card.
-The percentage earned in all technical courses (FRCTC, Retailing, International Business, Marketing & Sales, Merchandising, Child Care I & II, and Food Prep) will be multiplied by 1.025 indicated by a "T" on the report card.
+The percentage earned in all AP and CHS courses will be multiplied by 1.1 indicated by an "A" on the report card.
+The percentage earned in all Honors courses will be multiplied by 1.05 indicated by a "C" on the report card.
+The percentage earned in all technical courses (FRCTC) will be multiplied by 1.025 indicated by a "T" on the report card.
+All other courses will be indicated by a "R" and have a weight of 1.00.